RugerClaus/SnowBlitzProduction/README.md

 <p>So here we have it.
 Two of three game modes are implemented, and I have begun to implement a developer mode to the greater framework.
 So the developer mode is the next big update.
 I may stifle development of Blitz mode in favor of it for A: my own sanity, and B: this is being released as a beta.
 I'll sell it for 2 bucks as the beta despite the namesake mode being completely unstarted, but the application at this point is robust enough to release.
 I will start working on the rest of the settings including controls, and volume.
 Then I will proceed to implement the developer mode.</p>

 <p>So finishing, i'm done for tonight I think. as much as I want to work on this more, a great book is calling my name and I have been putting off reading it just so I could get on implementing tutorial mode and making it fucking work.
 Well now it does, all the way to the win menu.
 I had to do some stupid modification of the game class to put it in, but it's the only mode you can win at I think for now.
 Otherwise I may have to rework the game states and just do it that way.
 Honestly that would have been cleaner, but it's really no trouble to fix at some point as a refactor of that class.</p>

+<h3>UPDATE 9:</h3>

+<p>Minor update.
+I just added a credits display so that you can see who worked on the application as well as tweaking the debug overlay's draw_most_recent_keypress for the input.
+I also tweaked the size bar so that the entire player UI can be shifted from top to bottom and the text snaps to the sizebar.
+It's an illusion, it doesn't really snap to it, but it may as well for the user.</p>